Railroad Memorabilia

 Click any photo for a large version in a new window.

-The photographs on this page were sent to us by Richard Garon, who's grandfather was a Stationmaster in Bartlett during the 1920's.
+The photographs above were sent to us by Richard Garon, who's grandfather was a Stationmaster in Bartlett during the 1920's.
 Rick didn't know much about the pictures, but Scotty Mallett, who is a railraod history expert, identified all the photos and provided a little story about each one...almost like he had been there...but we know he was not.
 Read Scotty's well researched and written article about The Wreck of the 505, Here

 Wrecks and Fires: